tonymays/PHP-StringClass/README.md

 # PHP-StringClass
-The class makes working with PHP string simply powerful
+A class makes working with PHP strings simply powerful